Sun-lab/asSeq/pipeline_GTEx/v8/dynamic_eQTL/README.md

+#  Detect dynamic eQTL using ASE

-* Checking whether found allelic imbalance depends on the age, TP53 or CTCF expression
+Check whether found allelic imbalance depends on the age, TP53 or CTCF expression

-models:
+## Models:

-long - model including PEER factors
+long - model including PEER factors and PCs

-short - model excluding PEER factors

-conditions: age, TP53 and CTCF

-quasi - taking the minimum SNP from the appropriate model testing whether allele-specific imbalance changes depending on the condition of interest using quasi-binomial glm model
+short - model that only include the variable of interest, including  age, or the gene expression of TP53 or CTCF

-* ASE counts
+##  ASE counts

 We converted original hap1 and hap2 counts in the following fashion: